R-Robins/QAS/README.md

 Documentation : https://github.com/R-Robins/QAS/blob/main/Richard%20John%20Robinson_917046226_Queueing%20Model%20Animation%20and%20Simulation%20System.pdf

 A program for use in the instruction of queueing theory.
 The program contains five queueing systems with user-definable parameters.

-Each system has numerical results calculated using event-driven simulation, which are displayed to the user.

-Jobs may be seen through the use of a visualization component.
-The speed of the visualizer may be increased, decreased, paused, or set to process one visual event at a time.
-The visualization can be forgone completely through a maximum speed mode to generate quick results.

-QAS is written as a web application to be utilized online through a browser.
+Discrete event simulators were created for each system, which feed results into a visual representation of the system.

 Can be run through the index.html file.
 The program is assumed to be run on a home computer instead of a mobile device and scaling is not supported.
+I wanted to make the program without external libraries and give myself a chance to better my core understanding of JavaScript, CSS, and HTML development.
+I have learned a lot through this project and it is indeed usable and will generate correct results, but if I were to remake it I would change quite a bit how the user interface was done.